raffecat/johnny-basic/README.md

 It turns out I'm not yet clear on my own goal here:

   * learning "how computers work" (low level stuff,) vs
-  * learning to think about problems like a programmer (decomposition, abstracion)
+  * learning to think about problems like a programmer (decomposition, abstraction)

 This project begain with the first of these in mind.
 The old 80s BASICS were simple and close to the machine by necessity.
 This makes them good for learning about how